Factsheet: Futile or Non-Beneficial Treatment

 When the courts have been asked to decide whether or not treatment should be provided they have decided based on the person’s best interests, taking into account similar factors to those above.
 The courts have also stated that the interests of others (including health organisations or systems) and resources are not relevant.

-It is lawful in each State and Territory (except Queensland) for a health professional to withhold or withdraw treatment that is futile or non-beneficial.
+It is lawful for a health professional to withhold or withdraw treatment that is futile or non-beneficial.

-Where treatment may be futile or non-beneficial, State and Territory guardianship and medical treatment decision-making laws about withholding and withdrawing treatment can also apply.
-Again,this law is complex and it is important to check the law in your State and Territory.
-These laws are also discussed in the Legal Toolkit factsheet Withholding and withdrawing life-sustaining medical treatment.
+Where treatment may be futile or non-beneficial, State and Territory guardianship and medical treatment laws about withholding and withdrawing treatment can also apply.

 Does a health professional have to provide futile or non-beneficial treatment?

-Health professionals generally have no obligation to provide futile or non-beneficial treatment where it would not be in the person’s best interests, or it is inconsistent with good medical practice.
+Health professionals generally have no legal obligation to provide treatment that is not in the person’s best interests, or would be inconsistent with good medical practice.

-A person and/or their substitute decision-maker cannot require or demand that a health professional give futile or non-beneficial treatment.
-An Advance Care Directive also cannot require that futile or non-beneficial treatment be given.
+Therefore, a person and/or their substitute decision-maker cannot require or demand that a health professional give futile or non-beneficial treatment.
+An Advance Care Directive also cannot direct that futile or non-beneficial treatment be given.

 - Futile or non-beneficial treatment is not defined in law, but is often used to describe treatment which is of no benefit, cannot achieve its purpose, or is not in the person’s best interests.

 - Health professionals generally decide whether particular treatment for a person is futile or non-beneficial.
-When courts or tribunals are asked to review these matters, they have nearly always agreed with clinical assessments of futility.
+When courts or tribunals are asked to review these matters, they have nearly always agreed with medical assessments of futility.
+However, it is good practice for health professionals to make shared decisions with the person or their family/substitute decision-maker about futile or non-beneficial treatment.

-- There are no universally accepted rules for deciding if treatment is futile or non-beneficial but a range of factors relating to the person, their treatment and condition, treatment risks and benefits, and quality of life will be considered.
+- There are no universally accepted rules for deciding if treatment is futile or non-beneficial but a range of factors relating to the person, their treatment and condition, treatment risks, burdens and benefits, and quality of life will be considered.

 - When hearing a dispute about whether treatment should be provided, courts will decide this on the basis of the person’s best interests.
 Treatment that is futile or non-beneficial will not be in the person’s best interests.